oconnor-ryan/RECS/README.md

 - Allow more efficient way to query entities within systems based on their components and tags.
   - Perhaps users could tell the ECS what types of queries they want to make on initialization of ECS, that way each entity gets stored within a specific array containing entities with the same set of elements.
 - Add convenience macros for checking if a entity has multiple components and tags
-- Rather than using separate enums to track component types, we can have the ECS use the type definition of the component itself as the "component id".

 ## External Resources About ECS and Other ECS Projects
 - https://en.wikipedia.org/wiki/Entity_component_system
 - https://github.com/SanderMertens/ecs-faq